Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are specific and provide distinct details, effectively pointing to the correct answer.
-However, one clue, 'A hidden stone plays a crucial role...', uses the word 'stone', which is present in the answer 'Harry Potter and the Sorcerer's Stone', violating the 'no words from the answer' criteria.
+The informed clues are excellent.
+They consistently focus on the core elements of a young orphan discovering he's a wizard and attending a magical school, without using forbidden words.
+They highlight friendship, destiny, and the school setting from various descriptive angles, making them specific and clear without being overly direct.
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer